XMAMan/SmallSI/readme.md

 }
 ```

 This function would make the box fall evenly downwards.
 But here we would like to use Newton’s physical laws for the movement.
 This means we want to use the formula $F = m * a$.
-In our case we have only the gravity which is our force F. The box needs at next a Mass-Property which will be the m-variable in the formular.
+In our case we have only want to use the the gravity with a=9.81.
+The box needs at next a Mass-Property which will be the m-variable in the formular.
 The Gravity-force F will produce a acceleration of $a = \frac{F}{m}$.
 Acceleration is defined as the rate of change of velocity with respect to time.
 The second derivative of the position x also gives the acceleration. $a=\frac{dv}{dt}=\dot{v}=\ddot{x}$.
 The next think which we need to describe the current state from our box is the velocity.
 Our new box-class looks now like this:

 ```csharp